Ira Sorkin: SEC v. Avellino and Bienes

-Bienes, 72, recently discussed that he deposited $454 million of investors' money with Madoff, and until 2007, continued to invest several million dollars of his own money.
+After Madoff's 2009 arrest, Bienes explained that not only had he deposited $454 million of investors' money with Madoff, until 2007 he'd continued to invest several million dollars of his own.
 "Doubt Bernie Madoff?
 Doubt Bernie?
 No. You doubt God.
 You can doubt God, but you don't doubt Bernie.
 He had that aura about him."
-His $6.7 million home in the exclusive Bay Colony of Ft.
-Lauderdale is presently for sale.
+Struggling to stay financially afloat, Bienes put his $6.7 million mansion in the exclusive Bay Colony of Ft.
+Lauderdale for sale.
+Bienes died in 2017.